GullikX/gwm.old/README.md

 In gwm, workspaces are grouped by their *task*, and these tasks can be created and destroyed on the fly.
 When you want to start working on something new, create a new task and you have 4 blank workspaces to use.
 Leave an empty task and it is automatically destroyed.

 Switching tasks is done using `dmenu` and `xsetroot`.
-Press the keybinding (`alt+space` by default) to fire up the dmenu task switcher.
+Press the keybinding (`super+space` by default) to fire up the dmenu task switcher.
 Select an already existing task to switch to it or enter a new name to create a new task.
 The information is sent to gwm by setting the name of the root window using xsetroot.

 The task-based nature of gwm not only simplifies keeping track of windows, but also makes it possible for the window manager behave differently depending on the active task.
 Currently there is a feature which automatically sets the work directory of external commands (notably terminal emulators) depending on the current task name.
 For example, you may define something like this:
 ```